grecoe/azure-storage-loadtest/docs/observations.md

 The first test was run using standard storage accounts and the second was run using premium storage accounts.

-These tests were run to completion so gueswork calculations were needed.
+These tests were run to completion so gueswork calculations were not needed.

 |Type|GB/Min|GB/ACI/Min|Total Time: Hours|
 |---|---|---|---|
 |Standard|692.7|69.27|24.29|
 |Premium|317.37|31.72|53.04|

-The throughput on these tests were more in line with the advertised througput rates from the storage service itself.
+The throughput on these tests were signifincantly greater than all the other tests, though the overall throughput was only about 19% of the advertised throughput rates advertised for storage accounts at  [60GB/s](https://docs.microsoft.com/en-us/azure/storage/common/scalability-targets-standard-account).

 One more test was run, using only standard storage, but a fewer number of container instances.
 - Data File: 100.99GB